chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 *Rubric: Has the distortion correction been correctly applied to each image?*

-The first step in my image processing pipeline was to undistort the image.
-The code for this step is `Step 2: Apply Calibration to Raw Images` notebook and produces following result for one of the test images:
+The first step in my image processing pipeline was to undistort the image using the camera calibration information.
+The code for this step is at `Step 2: Apply Calibration to Raw Images` and produces the following result for one of the test images:

 <img src="images/real_calibrate.png" width="1000">